fbpx

 Professional Search Fees

-For patent searches, the fee differs as there are different methods used by professionals that may vary their charge fees.
+For patent searches, the fee differs as professionals use different methods that may vary their charge fees.
 Some opt for a flat rate, while others charge an hourly fee.
 The hourly fee is mostly applicable in cases where you want the researcher to sort through the information and give you an opinion on the patentability of your invention.
 Ultimately, the fee being charged comes down to the method being used by the person who would perform the search.

 If your invention is fairly simple, the searcher might charge you around $100 for the search.
 This is in the case if you hire a service that doesn’t offer an in-depth opinion or analysis.
 For more complex inventions you might end up paying $2,000 or more as it requires a deep analysis of the domain under study.